top of page

 We'd also like to say a big thank you to everyone who donates food, litter, blankets, toys, puts cash in our tins, offers cheques and leaves us legacies, we cannot survive without you.

-Many thanks too, to our colleagues at Chesterfield Branch who help us enormously, caring for our Barnsley dogs, and preparing them for adoption.
+Many thanks too, to our colleagues at Chesterfield Branch who help us enormously, caring for our Barnsley dogs, and preparing them for adoption, and to Doncaster & Rotherham Branch for caring for some more of our cats, enabling us to grow our animal help.

 ..and to Tesco (Stairfoot & Penistone), Morrisons (Barnsley) Cookes Pet Store and Abbey Vets for housing our Donation Boxes.

-Finally, to the special people below who regularly help or donate without whom we would be lost:
+Finally, to the special people who regularly help or donate - without whom we would be lost.

 from the Branch Trustees